A Food-lovers Guide to Martinique’s Food and Drink

 “Every home used to have a garden that produced enough to sustain a family throughout the year,” says Duchel.
 “Now everyone heads to the supermarket and we’re losing our traditional knowledge of how to grow and prepare food.”

-Breakfast is a colourful affair.
-A madras tablecloth of cinnamon, orange and yellow is topped by pitchers of guava juice and a platter of salty-sour hareng fume (smoked cod) surrounded by shaved cucumber, carrots and lettuce.
-A gratin of christophene(chayote) and baked ti-nain, a tiny banana, anchors the offerings.
+A typical breakfast in Martinique might feature a madras tablecloth of cinnamon, orange and yellow topped by pitchers of guava juice and a platter of salty-sour hareng fume (smoked cod) surrounded by shaved cucumber, carrots and lettuce.

 “It’s inspiring to revive the flavours of the past and merge them with the techniques of today,” says Chef Ferdinand who relies on artisans such as Ziouka Glaces to supply him with unique offerings such as manioc ice-cream.
 The hand-drafted creation pays homage to the island’s slave ancestry who once relied on the root vegetable as a dietary staple.